DekaRelay/Lidar-sensor/README.md

 ### Testing Plan & Procedure

 ## Display of Data as a Python Image
-In this part, the scan image of the room will be present as a 8x8 heatmap.
+In this part, the scan image of the room will be present as a 8x8 heatmap (64 pixel).
+The degree of heat will be shown by gray.
+Each pixel of the image represents the distance between the Lidar to the obstacles (usually the wall).
+So that the heatmap can shows the image of a rough room outline drawing.

+Using a infinite loop in the polt model.
+When the data received from the serial port is keeping changing, which means the machine is scaning the code continuously, the hap shown by python will also follows that.
 ### Testing Plan & Procedure
+Generate some random 8x8 matrix data using numpy and random libraries.
+Input these data into the plot model to show the concept of the heatmap.

+If it works and always changing each of the pixel.
+The polt model could pass the test.